-Budgeted cost: £110,512
+Budgeted cost: £139,774.58

 Activity Evidence that supports this approach Maintaining the DfE validated systematic synthetic phonics programme (Anima Phonics) to secure stronger phonics teaching for all pupils.
-Decodable books have been purchased to support the application of phonics in Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils.
-Phonics Toolkit Strand Education Endowment Foundation EEF er er reading.
+Decodable books have continue to be purchased to support the application of phonics in reading.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils.
+Phonics Toolkit Strand Education Endowment Foundation EEF 1 er